shakeel-faiz/FF/003/dbms.md

 - **Database Manager**.
 Manages the overall operation of the DBMS, including tasks like transaction management, [concurrency control][8], and enforcing database integrity.

 - **Transaction Manager**.
-Ensures that database transactions are executed reliably and follow the ACID (Atomicity, Consistency, Isolation, Durability) properties.
+Ensures that database transactions are executed reliably and follow the [ACID][9] (Atomicity, Consistency, Isolation, Durability) properties.
 It coordinates rollbacks and commits for data consistency.

 - **Storage Manager**.
 Manages the physical storage of data on disk, including how data is stored, indexed, and retrieved.
 It ensures data is efficiently stored and allows for fast access.